RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 :warning: The allowed maximum inference time of deep learning module (exclude data preprocessing) is 3 seconds in a 24 GB max GPU.
 For example, some diffusion models may largely sacrifice time for accuracy.

-:rocket: The data, challenge website will be released in January 2025.
+:rocket: [01/2025] The challenge will be officially started; training data will be released; more details will be supplied.

 ## What this repo does